Jorge Rodríguez (Venezuelan politician): Rector of the National Electoral Council

-He was president of the National Electoral Board, one of the subdivisions of the National Electoral Council (CNE), responsible for technically organizing the presidential recall referendum in 2004.
+Rodríguez was president of the National Electoral Board, one of the subdivisions of the National Electoral Council (CNE), responsible for technically organizing the presidential recall referendum in 2004.
 According to El País, Rodríguez’s CNE helped delay the referendum (legally possible since 2003), giving Chávez time to distribute subsidies that were crucial for his victory, which reportedly boosted Rodríguez’s political career.

 Subsequently, Rodríguez was appointed president of the same body between January 2005 and April 2006, after the previous CNE president, Francisco Carrasquero, was appointed magistrate of the Supreme Tribunal of Justice by the National Assembly.
 In 2006, with the appointment of new Electoral Power authorities by the Venezuelan parliament, he left the CNE, working for a time at the government news network Telesur as host of the interview program “Latitud América.”
 After being part of the electoral authority, he openly declared himself a supporter of President Chávez.

 Vice President

-On January 3, 2007, it was announced that he would be appointed Vice President of Venezuela by the newly re-elected President Hugo Chávez Frías, replacing José Vicente Rangel.
-Rodríguez assumed this position on January 8, 2007, when he was officially sworn in at the Teatro Teresa Carreño.

-On January 9, he was also appointed president of the National Organizing Committee (CON) of the Copa América 2007, with the approval of the FVF, replacing Aristóbulo Istúriz, who held that position while serving as Minister of Education and Sports.
+On 3 January 2007, it was announced that he would be appointed Vice President of Venezuela by the newly re-elected President Hugo Chávez Frías, replacing José Vicente Rangel.
+Rodríguez assumed this position on 8 January 2007, when he was officially sworn in at the Teatro Teresa Carreño.
+On 9 January, he was also appointed president of the National Organizing Committee (CON) of the Copa América 2007, with the approval of the FVF, replacing Aristóbulo Istúriz, who held that position while serving as Minister of Education and Sports.

-In 2007, his name was mentioned in the FBI investigation regarding the Antonini Wilson case, which alleges that the operation to cover up the origin and destination of the funds was coordinated with Rodríguez’s office and the Venezuelan Directorate of Intelligence and Prevention Services (DISP).
+In 2007, his name was mentioned in the FBI investigation regarding the Suitcase scandal, which alleges that the operation to cover up the origin and destination of the funds was coordinated with Rodríguez’s office and the Venezuelan Directorate of Intelligence and Prevention Services (DISP).
 In the Venezuelan context, it is said that people close to Rodríguez allegedly threatened Antonini Wilson to prevent him from revealing information about the funds.
 One month after the electoral defeat of the 2007 Venezuelan constitutional referendum, Chávez restructured his cabinet, replacing Jorge Rodríguez with Ramón Carrizales as vice president.
 Chávez stated that Rodríguez would focus exclusively on promoting the emerging United Socialist Party of Venezuela.

 Coordinator of the United Socialist Party of Venezuela

-After serving as Vice President of the Republic of Venezuela under the Hugo Chávez's second term, he was appointed on January 3, 2008, to the top role in forming a new party that involved the union of leftist Venezuelan political parties of Chavista tendency to create the United Socialist Party of Venezuela.
+After serving as Vice President of the Republic of Venezuela under the Hugo Chávez's second term, he was appointed on 3 January 2008, to the top role in forming a new party that involved the union of leftist Venezuelan political parties of Chavista tendency to create the United Socialist Party of Venezuela.
 The President also tasked him with organizing the founding congress and coordinating strategies for future electoral events.
 Within the internal elections of the organization, he was elected mayoral candidate for the Libertador municipality of Caracas in the regional elections of November 2008, in which he obtained 53% of the votes, replacing his co-member Freddy Bernal.